 Transgender Americans are facing an epidemic of violence.
 Twenty-seven trans people, mostly women of color, were murdered in the U.S. in 2017, tying it with 2016 as the deadliest year on record.
 Of course, the number of victims in any given year is likely much higher, given that some are misgendered by police or media, and some homicides not reported at all.

-For Transgender Day of Remembrance, the Human Rights Campaign released a report, A National Epidemic: Fatal Anti-Transgender Violence in America in 2018, which covers the same deaths The Advocate has reported on this year and raises concerns about two others.
+For Transgender Day of Remembrance, November 20, the Human Rights Campaign released a report, A National Epidemic: Fatal Anti-Transgender Violence in America in 2018, which covers the same deaths The Advocate had reported on at that point and raises concerns about two others.
 Roxana Hernández, a transgender immigrant, died May 25 in the custody of Immigration and Customs Enforcement.
 The cause of death was complications of pneumonia and HIV, and activists say there are unanswered questions about the conditions in which she was detained and whether they may have contributed to her death.
 Also, Jessie Sumlar of Jacksonville, Fla., was found stabbed to death July 19.
 Sumlar was a gay man who often dressed in drag.
 Even though he did not identify as transgender, the HRC included his story because of the possibility that anti-trans bias because of his gender presentation figured in his death.
 Omar Lewis has been charged with Sumlar's murder, but police are still trying to determine a motive.

 Viccky Gutierrez, 33, was stabbed to death at her home in Los Angeles January 10.
 Firefighters were called to a fire at the building early that day and discovered her body.
 Gutierrez, an immigrant from Honduras, was described as "a beautiful soul who was really nice to everyone and would offer any type of support when someone would need it" by friends who set up a crowdfunding page to raise money for funeral expenses.
 She was active in the L.A. trans community, working with the Los Angeles LGBT Center on Transgender Day of Remembrance events.
 A few days after her death, Los Angeles police arrested Kevyn Ramirez, 29.
 Police said he admitted to stabbing Gutierrez and setting the fire.
 He is charged with murder during the commission of an attempted robbery, plus two counts of arson, while police continue to try to determine his motive and whether the murder was a hate crime.